The Three Doors and Seven Keys of Iblis

 The Shadow of the Divine

-In the First Rift, Iblis, in an act of vital sedition, refuses a command of divinity to give fealty and fidelity to mankind, thereby inciting the umbra of the divine.
+In the First Rift, Iblis breaches a command of divinity to give fealty to humanity, and this act of vital sedition incites the umbra of the divine.

-The umbra of the divine is a signature of the past because of the primordiality of the act: Iblis before Iblis.
-It invites
+The signature written in the umbra of the divine is Iblis before Iblis.

 II.